harness/oats/packages/plugin-react-query/README.md

   plugins: [
     reactQueryPlugin({
       /**
-       * Path to file which exports a custom fetcher/query function
+       * Path poiniting to the file where the custom fetcher resides.
-       * This field is optional.
+       * This path will be used as is, while generating the hooks.
        *
-       * See "Custom Fetcher" for more details
+       * This path must be a relative path which can be resolved with respect
+       * to a file within the hooks folder.
        */
       customFetcher: '../realtive/path/to/custom/fetcher',
+      /**
+       * An allow-list, for filtering out operation IDs which are to be generated.
+       *
+       * When defined, hooks will be generated only for the operation IDs
+       * defined in this list.
+       *
+       * This field is optional.
+       */
+      allowedOperationIds: [],
       /**
        * Override options per operation.
        * The key must the operation Id from the spec.